pyodide/pyodide/docs/usage/faq.md

 ## Why can't I load files from the local file system?

-For security reasons JavaScript in the browser is not allowed to load local data files.
+For security reasons Javascript in the browser is not allowed to load local data files.
 You need to serve them with a web-browser.
 Recently there is a [Native File System API](https://wicg.github.io/file-system-access/) supported in Chrome but not in Firefox.
 [There is a discussion about implementing it for Firefox here.](https://github.com/mozilla/standards-positions/issues/154)